samsquire/ideas4/README.md

 If we represent our software as a state machine, there are cases which fail the happy path test, and we need to get back to the happy path.

- * Anything that relies on the file system, locations and presence is a recipe for error.
+ * Anything that relies on the file system, locations and presence or existing state is a recipe for error.

 # 214. API virtual machine

+# 215. Backend browser

+# 216. Cluster gossip protocol

+If I want to synchronize two database nodes, I need a secure approach to uploading and downloading in both directions for every database change during a synchronization event.